niyue/skillmap/docs/skillmap_descriptor.md

   * `name`: [optional] the name of the skillmap/group/skill.
 It will be used as a label in the diagram. .
   * `icon`: [optional] a fontawsome icon name.
 It will be used as an icon in the diagram.
 You can find the fontawsome icon list [here](https://fontawesome.com/v4.7.0/icons/).
   * `requires`: [optional] a list of strings.
 It indicates a list of skill groups or skills to be learned before this learning this skill group/skill. where each string is a toml table name of a group/skill.
 It will be rendered as an edge(s) from one node to another.
-  * `status`: [optional] only applies to a `skill` toml table.
-It indicates the status of the skill.
-Nodes will be rendered with different colors according to different statuses.
-It can be one of the following:
+  * `progress`: [optional] only applies to a `skill` toml table.
+It is a fraction number string like `1/3` that indicates the learning progression of the skill.
+A progress bar like `■□□` will be shown in the skill node to visualize the progress.
+Skill nodes will be rendered with different colors according to different progresses (zero progress, ongoing, finished).
-    * `new`: the skill is newly unveiled and not master/learned yet (default value if not specified)
-    * `beingLearned`: the skill is being leanred currently.
-    * `learned`: the skill is learned.
   * locked skill: if a skill table doesn't have name or icon, it will be rendered as a locked skill (a grey box + lock icon + `???` as name).

 ## Example